-This Policy states the Bank of Cyprus Public Company Ltd's (BoC) commitment to act in full compliance with sanctions or restrictive measures imposed on countries, territories, entities, or specific persons and bodies by the UN and the EU, by the governments of the countries that the Bank operates in, as well as by the US Department of Treasury's Office of Foreign Assets Control ("OFAC") and by HM Treasury's Office for Financial Sanctions Implementation.
+This Policy states the Bank of Cyprus's commitment to act in full compliance with, sanctions or restrictive measures imposed on countries, territories, entities, or specific persons and bodies by the UN and the EU, by the governments of the countries that the Bank operates in, as well as by the US Department of Treasury's Office of Foreign Assets Control ("OFAC") and by HM Treasury's Office for Financial Sanctions Implementation.

-It also covers important restrictive measures imposed by other US authorities such as the Department of Commerce.
+It also covers important restrictive measures imposed by other US authorities such as the Department of Commerce, where a US nexus is established.